-- (2) Words and expressions that are defined in the Dictionary at the end of this Plan have the meaning set out in the Dictionary. - (3) Unless otherwise specified in this Plan, a clause that applies to a category of access licence also applies to any subcategories of that category of access licence. - (4) The Dictionary and Schedules to this Plan form part of this Plan. - (5) The Plan Map and the High Priority Groundwater-Dependent Ecosystem Map form part of this Plan. - (6) A number in brackets following the name of a gauge is the gauge number. - (7) Notes in the text of this Plan do not form part of this Plan. - (8) Appendices to this Plan do not form part of this Plan.
+- (2) Words and expressions that are defined in the Dictionary at the end of this Plan have the meaning set out in the Dictionary. - (3) Unless otherwise specified in this Plan, a clause that applies to a category of access licence also applies to any subcategories of that category of access licence. - (4) The Dictionary and Schedules to this Plan form part of this Plan. - (5) The Plan Map and the High Priority Groundwater-Dependent Ecosystem Map form part of this Plan. - (6) Notes in the text of this Plan do not form part of this Plan. - (7) Appendices to this Plan do not form part of this Plan.